 - Appraise your habits – what are you doing well and what needs some attention?
-Downloading my free e-book on 12 Habits that will Transform Your Leadership is a great place to start!
-It’s right there on the top right!
+Downloading my free e-book 12 Habits that will Transform Your Leadership is a great place to start!

 - Identify your Strengths – a free assessment comes with every copy of the book Now, Discover Your Strengths.

 - Get to know your personality – A DISC assessment is an easy way to get to know yourself better.
-It’s included when you purchase my Amplify coaching Package.
+It’s something you can add to any coaching package.
 The results include a host of useful information including the great things about your personality as well as areas you need to watch out for.

 - Understand Your Thinking Preferences – Take an HBDI assessment to learn more about how your thinking impacts your leadership.
 You can contact me here to let me know you are ready!